borisdev/resume/resume.md

 ## Interests

-- Process optimization to scale human
+- Process optimization to scale humans
 - Building observability systems to get quick feedback
 - Documenting a ubiquitous language to work together